Pyomo/mpi-sppy/doc/src/secretmenu.rst

 time to solve scenario sub-problems can be quite large.

 ..
 Note::
-   This option should be used only when there is exactly one scenario per rank.
+   This option should be used only when there is exactly one subproblem per rank.

 To set the option, use